Latent Print Technician/Biologist Job

 Redstone Arsenal, AL, US

-- You’ll have the opportunity to work with other forensic technicians and examiners in the latent print field to support the TEDAC mission.
+- Join a dynamic forensics team with many opportunities CONUS and OCONUS and work with other forensic technicians and examiners in the latent print field to support the TEDAC mission.

-- This opportunity is unique in that it’s the only contract supporting the TEDAC LP mission.
+- This opportunity is the only contract supporting the TEDAC LP mission

-- You’ll assist in working cases from around the world that are submitted to TEDAC for exploitation and obtain some or enhance your experience working in a fully functional government laboratory working closely with other forensics experts.
+- Obtain some or enhance your experience working in a fully functional government laboratory working closely with other forensics experts.

 The Biologist Technician processes a wide range of complex forensic material associated with IEDs and IED-related material for latent prints and DNA collections.
 The Biologist Technician shall use basic and advanced physical and chemical processes and forensic light sources for the detection of latent prints as well as perform collection(s) on the evidence for DNA.